-- The Council will continue to work with residents and social and private landlords to promote better quality housing in South Hams.
-The Council will enhance its engagement, inspections and follow up monitoring of social and private sector housing complaints. - 5.2 The Council will evaluate the introduction of the Social Housing Bill through legislation and seek to carry out any opportunity that new legislation presents to improve the housing stock for its residents. - 5.3 Officers will report back to Members on the number of complaints received, how quickly they have been investigated and the outcome of the investigation on an annual basis.
+- 5.1 The Council will continue to work with residents and social and private landlords to promote better quality housing in West Devon.
+The Council will enhance its engagement, inspections and follow up monitoring of social and private sector housing complaints. - 5.2 The Council will monitor the introduction of the Social Housing (Regulation) Act 2023 and seek to carry out any opportunity that new legislation presents to improve the housing stock for its residents. - 5.3 Officers will report back to Members on the number of complaints received, how quickly they have been investigated and the outcome of the investigation on an annual basis.
 The lead member for Housing will be kept informed on a more regular basis.